mshekerotokiti/Flatdango-challenge/README.md

-Flatiron Movie Theater is open for business!
+Tokiti Movie Theater is open for business!
 I will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater